 Numerous reports and articles have been written on how to improve the TFW programmes in the food system (Hennebry & Preibisch, 2010; Justicia for Migrant Workers, 2006; Preibisch, 2007; UFCW, 2011; UFCW & Canadian Agricultural Workers Alliance, 2014; Faraday, 2016; Clause, 2020; Migrant Workers Alliance for Change, 2020).
 Canada is not a signatory to the United Nations International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families.
 Many of the recommendations for change involve: first, determining more accurately whether TFWs are required; second, ensuring that program rules are actually followed by all actors, from recruiters to program administrators, to farmers and firms; and third, enhancing the rights of migrant workers to more fully reflect the work, safety and benefit conditions of Canadian workers, including the right to organize.

 As McKnight (2014) has highlighted, a key structural problem is farm income.
 Farmers legitimately conclude that low farmgate prices signal the need to control operating costs, including labour.
 As domestic workers appear to be hard to find under existing conditions, this reality becomes a rationale for TFWs.
 But McKnight cites farmers who claim that all-in program costs for migrant workers in Ontario amount to $20/hr.
 The Agriculture and Agri-food Labour Task Force has produced average cost estimates of over $12000 / TFW in agricultural labour, before wages compared to $125 / worker for domestic workers (Glen, 2015a).
 So, such workers are not necessarily cheaper.
 From McKnight’s research, it would appear that skills and reliability are more important factors, with the reliability question in part a function of the inherent power dynamics of precarious employment status and limited legal recourse if rights are not respected.
 The Task Force argues that with farm wage rates at $12-30/hr, remuneration is not the fundamental problem.
 Instead, conditions of work, seasonality and the need to relocate are more critical factors (Glen, 2015a).
 All this suggests, as highlighted above, that shifting those conditions should be more the focus.
 At the efficiency stage, the recommendations in categories 1 and 2 above should be implemented, with those requiring changes to the farm operation and farm finances picked up at the substitution and redesign stages.
-The COVID-19 emergency has placed a bright spotlight on working and living conditions in the program, forcing the federal government to launch consultations in Oct.
+The COVID-19 emergency has placed a bright spotlight on working and living conditions in the program (see also Get Started, Problems, General, Lack of resilience), forcing the federal government to launch consultations in Oct.
 2020 about how to improve the program.
 The government claims to be looking for long term solutions to the problems of living conditions.
-New rules are supposed to be in place before the spring 2021 (Arnason, 2020).
+New rules were supposed to be in place before the spring 2021 (Arnason, 2020), with additional federal dollars available for better housing and working conditions in the face of the COVID emergency.
+To that end, the federal government announced in April 2021 that up to 30,000 temporary workers in essential categories outside of health care and including the food system (but not all types of temporary seasonal farmworkers since job offers must be for full time and permanent work) would be able to apply for permanent residency.
+Based on the original design, how easily TFWs might navigate the application process remained unclear (Dickson and Ibbitson, 2021).
+To date, there have been very few applications, likely because of the educational requirements and difficulties with documentation, second language challenges, and limited access to computers and the internet.
+Many employers have hesitated to send in requests after the first round because the process has been very slow (Hannay, 2021).
+Although some agricultural organization's claim they have evidence that those granted permanent residency will remain for 10 years (see Arnason, 2021), there are uncertainties about how many workers will remain in food system work after permanent residency is granted, with the potential implication that granting residency, while a just response to the current inequities of the system, may do little to address labour force problems.

 Improve training and retraining